alexhnguyen/display-cache-website/README.md

 ## TODO

 - ~~query API Gateway using [axios](https://www.npmjs.com/package/axios), and then display it~~
-- create a component for each Tweet
+- ~~create a component for each Tweet~~
+- add the rest of the columns
+- make the link that goes to the original tweet clickable